 Students study contemporary issues in higher education which includes information concerning the current generation of college students and how they develop while they are in college.
 Additionally, the impact of technology on students, faculty, and society are examined.
 Candidates demonstrate an understanding of the theoretical basis for key issues facing higher education in a rapidly changing society.

 HIED 5362.
-Resource Development & Allocation in Higher Education.
+Higher Education Resource Management.
 3 Hours.

 This course provides the higher education administrator with knowledge and skills in both resource development and allocation based on institutional mission and planning.
 Human, physical and financial resources are examined in the context of planning, programming, budgeting systems, evaluation of outcomes, and institutional needs.

 HIED 5363.
 Information Tech in Higher Ed.
 3 Hours.